Fungal galls

 Thanks Ken.
 I should keep to bugs I understand :-)

-Uromycladium sp.
+Uromycladium (genus)

 KenT wrote: